tanner-johnson2718/ESP32_Deluminator/README.md

 # HW / SW Requiements

-* Set up the esp-idf build env as we describe [here]https://github.com/tanner-johnson2718/PI_JTAG_DBGR/blob/master/writeups/Init_PI_JTAG_Test.md#esp-32-set-up
+* Set up the esp-idf build env as we describe [here](https://github.com/tanner-johnson2718/PI_JTAG_DBGR/blob/master/writeups/Init_PI_JTAG_Test.md#esp-32-set-up)
-    * This page also describes how to set up JTAG debugging with a Raspberry Pi 4 model B. This is recommended as it give one intruction level stepping.
+    * This page also describes how to set up JTAG debugging with a Raspberry Pi 4 model B. This is recommended if one does any ESP 32 development as it gives one intruction level stepping with a 45 dollar Raspberri PI.
 * ESP32 Wroom Dev Kit
 * LCD 2004 w/ i2c backpack
 * Rotary encoder